Shaikhabdulh/Discord_Notification/readme.md

-# 📌 Daily Discord Standup Reminder Bot
+# 🤖 Discord Reminder Bot Setup with GitHub Actions

 A GitHub Actions-powered Discord bot that reminds your team to join the daily standup meeting at **5:50 PM IST (Mon–Fri)**.
 It also includes an inspiring quote fetched from the ZenQuotes API.
+This document walks you through everything you need to set up a Discord bot that sends daily reminder messages via GitHub Actions.
+It includes setup, file structure, deployment, and how to get the necessary Discord IDs.

 ---